yeabnoah/technerd_NextJs_starter_template/README.md

 3. **Set up environment variables:**

-    Create a `.env.local` file in the root of your project and add the following environment variables:
+    change the `.env.example` to `.env.local` file in the root of your project and uncomment and the following environment variables:

     ```bash
-    # MongoDB connection string
+    # MongoDB connection string use the guide in the file to setup and link to your database either local or Atlas project
     MONGODB_URI=your_mongodb_uri

     # NextAuth configuration